-Using a threshold of 1,000 lbs would result in over half of the current permits being revoked.
+Based on preliminary data, using a threshold of 1,000 lbs would result in over half of the current permits being revoked.
 As stated earlier, the nature of this fishery is such that most participants only fish king mackerel part time, yet that participation may be a significant part of their annual income.

-Alternative 4 is based on the June 30, 2009 Gulf control date for king mackerel.
-The South Atlantic control date is later, September 17, 2010.
+Alternative 3 is based on the South Atlantic control date of September 17, 2010.
+Moving the date slightly to September 30, 2010, would allow a full month to be used during analysis.
 Option a would result in 301 permits being eliminated, based on preliminary data.
 Results of Options b and c cannot be calculated until all data are compiled, but likely would result in the same number or more permits being eliminated.